Mikek-beep/track-proposal/CourseOutline.md

-# Case study: Building Project analytics and revenue prediction models in Python - Course outline
+# Case study: Building Project analytics and revenue prediction models in Python

 ## 1. Exploring the data

-Lesson 1.1 - Introduction to the problem
+### Lesson 1.1 - Introduction to the problem
+Learning objective: Using the pre-imported sample datasets remind the student about the key types of business metrics.
+Some functions and packages used: `pandas`, `numpy`

-Lesson 1.2 - Exploring the data
+### Lesson 1.2 - Exploring the data
+Learning objective: Introduce the student to the datasets.
+Clean up and merge the data.
+Using pandas aggregation and summary functions.
+Some functions and packages used: `pd.merge()`, `DataFrame.info`, `DataFrame.describe`, `map()` + lambda functions

-Lesson 1.3 - Solution measurement
+### Lesson 1.3 - Defining the challenge
+Learning objective: Analyse and visualise the cleaned up data.
+Define the business challenge Some functions and packages used: `seaborn`, `matplotlib`

 ## 2. Introduction to regression models